Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Discussion

 In Ref.~\cite{LiuY:prb15}, we attempted to establish a fully ``first-principles'' framework of finite-temperature quantum transport by basing thermal lattice and spin disorder on phonon and magnon dispersion relations calculated from first-principles.
 That approach was, however, limited to small amplitudes of atomic displacements and moment rotations, respectively.
 Limitations of the harmonic approximation for phonons can be circumvented by carrying out AIMD simulations to generate ``snapshots'' of lattice disorder within the adiabatic approximation.
 For well-documented materials, it is possible to choose Gaussian spin disorder to match the experimental magnetization behaviour and Gaussian lattice disorder so that together the experimental resistivity is reproduced \cite{LiuY:prl14, WangL:prl16, Gupta:prl20, Nair:prl21}.
 For novel materials whose magnetization $M(T)$ has not yet been measured, the lack of a corresponding approach to spin disorder led to the present work.
 An additional aspect we wanted to be able to consider was the coupling between the spin and spatial coordinates (magnon-phonon coupling) as spin dynamics occurs on timescales ($\sim$ picoseconds) comparable to those encountered in molecular dynamics.

 This motivated our decision to base the present work on plane-wave based DFT frameworks capable of AIMD.
 In the ``adiabatic spin approximation'', the descriptor only depends on the spin orientations and the atomic coordinates where the spins are located.
 Introduction of ``the smooth overlap of spin orientations'' (SOSO) allows the similarity of two local spin environments to be accurately assessed.
 A formulation of the descriptor and similarity kernel for the exchange interaction (and in \Cref{Appendix:B} for the magnetic dipole-dipole interaction) was presented and a two-body descriptor for the exchange interaction was implemented and tested.
-This descriptor predicts the total energy and exchange field of noncollinear spin systems remarkably well even when trained with a small training set.
+This descriptor predicts the total energy and exchange field of noncollinear spin systems remarkably well even when trained with a small training set; at a level of 1~meV per spin using just 25 DFT training energies.
+We attribute this success to the physical simplicity of the dominant magnetic interactions, suggesting that the energy landscape is largely governed by the short-range Heisenberg Hamiltonian, $J(r) \, {\bf m}_i \cdot {\bf m}_j $, used ubiquitously in phenomenological studies of magnetism.
+Although both $J(r)$ and ${\bf m}_i$ may vary with local spin configurations, the relationship $J(r) \, {\bf m}_i \cdot {\bf m}_j = J(r) \, m_i m_j \, {\bf e}_i \cdot {\bf e}_j = \bar{J}(r) \, {\bf e}_i \cdot {\bf e}_j $ implies that the model only needs to learn an effective function $\bar{J}(r)$ for a limited set of interatomic distances.
+This constitutes a low-dimensional problem well within the capacity of our ML-EF approach.

-Although the degrees of freedom corresponding to the moment magnitude $m_i$ were not explicitly included, the ML-EF model describes the slow adiabatic variation of the magnetic moments implicitly, an aspect not considered in the original treatment of AISD \cite{Antropov:prl95, *Antropov:prb96}.
-The excellent reproduction of the DFT data demonstrates that the dependence of the exchange interaction on the spin environment is well captured by the ML-EF model suggesting that explicit inclusion of the moments $\{m_i\}$ is not necessary to perform an AISD simulation and indeed the absence of $m_i$ in the equation of motion \eqref{IIIA5} in the adiabatic spin approximation reinforces this conclusion.
-Though their inclusion will increase the accuracy of the ML model, it comes at the cost of enlarging the dimensionality of the descriptor making training computationally very costly.
+Although the degrees of freedom corresponding to the moment magnitude $m_i$ were not explicitly included, the ML-EF model does describe a slow adiabatic variation of the magnetic moments implicitly, an aspect not considered in the original treatment of AISD \cite{Antropov:prl95, *Antropov:prb96}.
+The excellent reproduction of the DFT data demonstrates that the dependence of the exchange interaction on the spin environment is well captured by the ML-EF model.
+It suggests that explicit inclusion of the moments $\{m_i\}$ is not necessary to perform an AISD simulation; the absence of $m_i$ in the equation of motion \eqref{IIIA5} in the adiabatic spin approximation reinforces this conclusion.
+Though including $\{m_i \}$ will increase the accuracy of the ML model, it comes at the cost of enlarging the dimensionality of the descriptor making training computationally more expensive.
+The adiabatic assumption relies on distinct time scales for the evolution of the spin orientation ${\bf e}_i$ and its magnitude $m_i$.
+When these time scales are comparable, for example in the field of ultrafast demagnetization \cite{Kirilyuk:rmp10}, it may well become invalid.